 Upon successful commercialization, under the terms of the agreement, the Company is also required to pay Elkurt (i) 1.5% of net sales and (ii) 25% of all nonroyalty sublicense income prior to the first commercial sale, and 10% of non-royalty sublicense income thereafter, in the event that the Company enters into sublicenses for the subject intellectual property.
 If net sales or non-royalty sublicense income are generated from know-how products, the amounts otherwise due (royalty or non-royalty sublicense income) shall be reduced by 50%.
 The Company will also pay Elkurt developmental and commercialization milestone payments under the Rhode Island License Agreement, ranging from \$50,000 for the filing of an IND, or the equivalent outside of the United States, to \$250,000 for enrollment of the first patient in a Phase 3 clinical trial in the United States or the equivalent outside of the United States.
-To date, the Company has incurred total reimbursed patent costs expenses to Rhode Island Hospital in the amount of \$485,216 of which \$229,393 has been paid.
-As of September 30, 2023, the Company recorded an expense for the annual license maintenance fee of \$3,000 and the initial license fee of \$110,000.
+For the six-month periods ended June 30, 2024 and 2023, the Company has incurred reimbursed patent costs expenses to Rhode Island Hospital in the amount of \$0.1 million and \$0.3 million, respectively.
+As of June 30, 2024, the Company reflected a balance due of \$0.3 million in accrued expenses - related parties on its condensed consolidated balance sheet.

-The contract term for the Rhode Island License Agreement began February 1, 2020 and will continue until the later of (i) the date on which the last valid claim expires or (ii) fifteen years.
+The contract term for the Rhode Island License Agreement began February 1, 2020, and will continue until the later of (i) the date on which the last valid claim expires or (ii) fifteen years.
 Either party may terminate the Rhode Island License Agreement in certain situations, and as discussed above, the next steps for the licensing agreements are still being negotiated.
 The Rhode Island License Agreement has been sublicensed to the Company's subsidiary, Ocean Sihoma Inc.